 What is Dry Needling?

 Dry needling is a technique used to reset the musculoskeletal system in order to relieve pain with lasting results.
-Very thin filiform needles are inserted into trigger points (tight or knotted, and sore muscle) that elicit a reflex in the muscle in the form of a light twitch.
+Very thin filiform needles are inserted into trigger points that elicit a reflex in the muscle in the form of a light twitch.
+Trigger points are tight or knotted sore muscles.
 As a result, the muscle lengthens and tension dissipates causing immediate increase in range of motion.

 Could You Benefit From Dry Needling?

-Dry needling is a favorite among athletes and anyone who enjoys regular exercise but can’t due to pain or restricted movement.
-When you experience pain and restricted range of motion due to acute trauma, poor posture, or repetitive stress, certain muscles are bearing more than their fair share of the work.
-Dry needling overworked muscles causes them to relax and allows for proper muscle group coordination and pain free activity.
+Dry needling is a favorite among athletes.
+It is also for anyone who enjoys regular exercise but can’t due to pain or restricted movement.
+Sometimes you experience pain and restricted range of motion due to acute trauma, poor posture, or repetitive stress.
+This could point to certain muscles bearing more than their fair share of the work.
+Dry needling overworked muscles causes them to relax.
+It also allows for proper muscle group coordination and pain free activity.
 The lengthening of muscles and restoration of proper functioning contributes to performance enhancement and injury prevention.

 Dry Needling vs Acupuncture